dabit3/aws-appsync-react-workshop/README.md

 ```
 Now, we can only access the API with a logged in user.

+You'll also notice a new __auth__ button in the GraphiQL explorer that will allow you to update the simulated user.

 ### Fine Grained access control - Using the @auth directive

 Next, let's add a field that can only be accessed by the user who created it.